 This error indicates you have hit a hard limit on your account, and the request you made has been rejected.
 The limit will only remain in effect until the period to which it applies has passed.
-For example, if the limit is an instantaneous per second rate limit, then typically the following second the limit will be lifted and you will be able to continue to publish messages.
+For example, if the limit is an instantaneous rate limit, then typically the limit will last for a maximum for six seconds, after which and you will be able to continue to publish messages.

 The error message will typically indicate what limit you have hit.
 For example, take the following error message.